Lake Ridge, Virginia

-Coordinates the annual re-charter of troop.
+Coordinates the annual re-charter for the troop.
 Duties:

-- Attends district re-charter training/orientation meeting.
+Attends district re-charter training/orientation meeting.

-- Coordinates with Committee Chair and Scoutmaster to set re-charter turn-in dates.
+Coordinates with Committee Chair and Scoutmaster to set re-charter turn-in dates.

-- Notifies parents about re-charter dates.
+Notifies parents about re-charter dates.

-- Works with Database Coordinator to distribute re-charter paperwork and updated forms.
+Works with Database Coordinator to distribute re-charter paperwork and updated forms.

-- Works with Treasurer to collect and record re-charter fees.
+Works with Treasurer to collect and record re-charter fees.

-- Works with Database Coordinator to update troop records and prepare Troopmaster data submission to council office by turn-in date.
+Works with Database Coordinator to update troop records and prepare Troopmaster data submission to council office by turn-in date.